data-integrations/change-data-capture/docs/CTSQLServer-streamingsource.md

 **Database name**:  SQL Server database name which needs to be tracked.
 Note: Change Tracking must be enabled on the database for the source to read the chage data.

+**Max Retry Seconds**: Maximum number of seconds to retry failures when reading change events.
+If no retries should be done, this should be set to 0.
+If there should not be a retry limit, this should be set to a negative number or left empty.

 SQL Server Change Tracking
 --------------------------
 Change Tracking allows to identify the rows which have changed.
 Change Tracking SQL Server Streaming Source leverage